Don’t Make These Common Mistakes Retiring Overseas

 You can avoid some of these pitfalls by reporting any offshore financial activity.
 If you have at least $10K in all of your foreign financial accounts combined, you are required to file an FBAR, FinCEN Form 114.
 Also, if you have more than $200K (for a single taxpayer) or $400K (for married couples) worth of assets at the end of the year or if they were valued at $300K/$600K at any point during the year, you will be required to file Form 8938.

-Don’t make the mistake of closing your US financial accounts when there are so many benefits of leaving them open.
+If you are going retiring overseas, don’t make the mistake of closing your US financial accounts when there are so many benefits of leaving them open.

 Of course you will need a local bank account in the foreign country in which you reside.
 That doesn’t mean that you have to close your US accounts, though.
 As a matter of fact, there are a few good reasons why you should leave them open.
 If you ever need to transfer from your US account, it will be easy.
 It may be better than a foreign bank that charges fees for a variety of services including check cashing and making deposits.